British regulators to cut red tape for insurers moving to UK

-Spurred on by recent successes such as U.S. broking giant Aon moving its HQ to London last year, UK financial regulators have pledged to “streamline” authorisation for foreign insurers looking to set up in Britain.
+Spurred on by recent successes such as U.S. broking giant Aon (AON.N) moving its HQ to London last year, UK financial regulators have pledged to “streamline” authorization for foreign insurers looking to set up in Britain.

 The government hopes planned cuts to corporation tax will help lure firms to Britain, as well as London’s well established links to emerging markets in Africa, the Middle East and Asia.